 Approved for 6 hours of AAPA Category 1 CME

 This activity has been reviewed by the AAPA Review Panel and is compliant with AAPA CME Criteria.
 This activity is designated for 6 AAPA Category 1 CME credits.
 Approval is valid from 5/16/2020 to 5/16/2021.
 PAs should only claim credit commensurate with the extent of their participation.

 Products will be shipped within 1-2 business days after payment is received for your purchase.
 All products are shipped via USPS® priority mail service.
 For specific details on your product’s shipment, please call our support team at (800) 263-6840.

-Customers are allowed 60 days from the date of the initial purchase.
-Customer is also responsible for any fees incurred for the shipment of the returned product and to insure the package includes full replacement value of the contents received.
+Returns are allowed 60 days from the date of the initial purchase.
+The customer is also responsible for any fees incurred for the returned product’s shipment and to insure the package for the full replacement value of the contents received.
 Refunds will be issued back to the credit card that was used to make the original purchase (minus shipping and handling costs).
 We reserve the right to charge a $75 restocking fee on all returns.
 There are no refunds for the video on demand series.
 Read the Details.